-Disclosure: This post contains affiliate links.
-If you start a Gamma plan through one, I may earn a commission at no extra cost to you.
-I tested Gamma myself on a real deck and every screenshot here is mine.
-I flag what it does badly too — a review that only cheers is just an ad.
+Note: No affiliate links, no sponsors.
+I tested Gamma myself on a real deck — every screenshot here is mine, and I flag what it does badly too.
+A review that only cheers is just an ad.

 I keep losing afternoons to slide design.
 The content takes thirty minutes.
-Then I burn two hours nudging text boxes and hunting for an icon that matches.
+Then I burn two hours nudging text boxes.

 So I gave Gamma a real job: one prompt, a full ten-slide deck, on the free plan.
-No toy demo — an actual deck I'd be willing to present.
-This is what it got right, where it quietly made things up, and whether the free tier is enough.
+Not a toy demo — an actual deck I'd be willing to present.

 What Gamma is

 Gamma is an AI presentation maker.
-You give it a topic or an outline, and it generates a full deck — text, layout, and design — right in your browser.
+You give it a topic or an outline, and it generates a full deck right in your browser.
+Text, layout, and design all come with it.
 You edit from there and export to PDF, PowerPoint (.pptx), PNG, or Google Slides.
 Prompt in, formatted deck out, no template wrestling.

 If your only reference is PowerPoint, the shift is that you're editing a finished draft instead of staring at a blank slide.